SumiSastri/dev-blogs/docs/software-design/term-1/wk4-sequence-diagrams/wk4-sequence-diagrams.md

 - No code behaviour - only contextual information
 - Some idea of what the intention is
 - 2 loop frames with a conditional statement to share - even this is only one part of the frame

+The loop frame is usually a boolean where the top part of the frame depicts the true validation and the bottom half the false

+The return can just be a notification

+The objects/ sequences should aim to match class diagram objects, data and behaviours (attributes and methods)